KCCG/shell-genomics/_episodes/05-writing-scripts.md

 ~~~
 {: .bash}

 5. Locate a file on your computer that you wish to upload (be sure you know the path).
-Then upload it to your remote machine **(you will need to know your AMI instance address (which starts with ec2), and login credentials)**.
-You will be prompted to enter a password, and then your upload will begin. **(make sure you substitute 'your-pc-username' for your actual pc username and 'ec2-54-88-126-85.compute-1.amazonaws.com' with your AMI instance address)**
+Then upload it to your remote machine **(you will need to know your AMI instance address (which starts with ec2),
+and login credentials)**.
+You will be prompted to enter a password, and then your upload will begin.
+**(make sure you substitute 'your-pc-username' for your actual pc username and 'user' for your Garvan ID)**

 ~~~
-C:\User\your-pc-username\Downloads> pscp.exe local_file.txt dcuser@ec2-54-88-126-85.compute-1.amazonaws.com:/home/dcuser/
+C:\User\your-pc-username\Downloads> pscp.exe local_file.txt user@dice01:/home/user/
 ~~~
 {: .bash}

 ### Downloading Data from your Virtual Machine with PSCP

 1. Follow the instructions in the Upload section to download (if needed) and access the *PSCP* program (steps 1-3)
-2. Download the text file using the following command **(make sure you substitute 'your-pc-username' for your actual pc username and 'ec2-54-88-126-85.compute-1.amazonaws.com' with your AMI instance address)**
+2. Download the text file using the following command **(make sure you substitute 'your-pc-username' for your actual pc username and 'user' for your Garvan ID)**

 ~~~
-C:\User\your-pc-username\Downloads> pscp.exe dcuser@ec2-54-88-126-85.compute-1.amazonaws.com:/home/dcuser/shell_data/untrimmed_fastq/scripted_bad_reads.txt.
+C:\User\your-pc-username\Downloads> pscp.exe user@dice01:/home/user/shell_data/untrimmed_fastq/scripted_bad_reads.txt.

 C:\User\your-pc-username\Downloads
 ~~~
 {: .bash}

+The are graphical tools for transferring files as well, such as `sshfs-win` and [Filezilla](https://filezilla-project.org/).
+`sshfs-win` can't follow symbolic links.

 </div>